jackson-mizusaki/Destrux/MATH.md

 **Disclaimer: I do not have a formal education in continuum mechanics.
 The notes contained herein are my own, as i learn the principles of continuum mechanics and the finitie element method, and do not constitute a full course in such disciplines.
 Although i am using multiple sources to confirm my understanding of each concept, do not assume correctness of anything presented.**

+I will not spend much time deriving many of the formulae; further reading may be necessary.

 Other sources for information on this subject can be found on [Wikipedia](https://en.wikipedia.org/wiki/Continuum_mechanics) and [continuummechanics.org/](https://www.continuummechanics.org/).

 ## Brief Introduction